ShayonX/CSCI-5828-Assignments/Homework1.md

 The reality of software is not inherently embedded in space.
 Hence, it has no ready geometric representation in the way that land has maps, silicon chips have diagrams, computers have connectivity schematics.
 As soon as we attempt to diagram software structure, we find it to constitute not one, but several, general directed graphs superimposed one upon another.
 The several graphs may represent the flow of control, the flow of data, patterns of dependency, time sequence, name-space relationships.
 These graphs are usually not even planar, much less hierarchical.
 Indeed, one of the ways of establishing conceptual control over such structure is to enforce link cutting until one or more of the graphs becomes hierarchical [1].

 In spite of progress in restricting and simplifying the structures of software, they remain inherently unvisualizable, and thus do not permit the mind to use some of its most powerful conceptual tools.
 This lack not only impedes the process of design within one mind, it severely hinders communication among minds.

+### Question 5> In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
+Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

+### Answer: